rule

 Text 8

-None of it can one, with the punishment you ordained, find in existence in this world, now that your order has been surpassed by four of the most magnificent and perfect beings.
+But in this world none of that can be found, now your order, the punishment you ordained, has been contested by four of the most magnificent and perfect beings.

 None of it can one, with the punishment you ordained, find in existence in this world, now that your order has been surpassed by four of the most magnificent and perfect beings.
 (Vedabase)